mattzeunert/mattzeunert.github.io/_posts/2016-07-20-proxy-symbol-tostring.md

 A good starting point when looking at the Chrome code is an error message.
 Try searching for ["Cannot convert object to primitive value"](https://cs.chromium.org/chromium/src/v8/src/messages.h?q=%22Cannot+convert+object+to+primitive+value%22&sq=package:chromium&l=103&dr=C).

-The main reason why I wanted to point out the source code is because I was surprised how remarkably similar it is to the spec.
+The main reason why I want to point out the source code is because I was surprised how remarkably similar it is to the spec.

 Check out `OrdinaryToPrimitive`: